mszan/photographer_portfolio/README.md

   * [External libraries](#external-libraries)

 ## General info
-This is a website built for a photographer.
+This is a web app built for a photographer.
 It allows users to view photo galleries managed by the photographer.
 ![](https://i.imgur.com/FgB1tpC.png)

 ## Live demo
 Live web demo is available at [gerd.mszanowski.pl](https://gerd.mszanowski.pl).
 Website is hosted on VPS (nginx, gunicorn).

-### Features
+## Features
 - Website is fully responsive - mobile, tablet, desktop;
 - Administrators can manage galleries, photos, bio section and social links through customised Django Admin,
 - Visitors can send messages via form in bio section.